 About Raseborg Castle

 At the time of its construction, Raseborg Castle would have bordered the sea, however, dropping sea levels have rendered it land-locked and it now perches dramatically atop a set of rocks.
-It was also this increasing distance from the sea, together with the founding of Helsinki in 1550, which is said to have contributed to the eventual abandonment of Raseborg Castle in 1553.
+It was also this increasing distance from the sea, together with the founding of Helsinki in 1550, which is said to have contributed to the eventual abandonment of Raseborg Castle in 1558.

 Today, visitors to Raseborg Castle can see its restored outer wall as well as its other ruins, including those of a wooden barrier which once encircled the castle, stopping entrance to the harbour to foreign ships.
-Raseborg Castle also features as one of our Top 10 Visitor Attractions in Finland.
+Guided tours are also available.

 Discover the best Historic Sites in Finland, from Suomenlinna Fortress to Kastelholm Castle and more, includes interactive Finnish cultural places and monuments map.